dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

   - webtask
 ---

+---

+**TL;DR:** In this post we will look at how you can add interaction-based authentication to your Alexa skills.
+This will allow you to build Alexa skills that can perform tasks that you wouldn't want just anybody to be able to do.
+In our example, we will be building a fictional Pizza on Demand service that allows you to order pizza with just your voice.

+To follow along with our tutorial, be sure to check out the [GitHub repo](https://github.com/auth0/auth0-alexa-authentication-sample).

+---

 This blog post illustrates how to achieve secure authentication on each interaction with Alexa.
-At a very high-level this shows how to issue a command to Alexa, receive a one-time authentication code through a different medium, SMS or email, and then use that code to confirm the transaction through Alexa.
+At a very high-level this shows how to issue a command to Alexa, receive a one-time authentication code through a different medium (SMS or email), and then use that code to confirm the transaction through Alexa.

 ## How it Works